Mission San Luis Rey

 Agapito Court

 Once a private courtyard for the mission's friars, today the restored area is an excellent place to enjoy the beauty of California.
-Originally, it houses fountains for drinking water and was used to grow herbs and plants for medicine.

 Carriage Arch

-One of the only remaining remnants of the original quadrangle, the Carriage Arch is a four-sided patio that was used for outdoor activities of both work and pleasure.
-It was a shared space used by the surrounding classrooms, workshops, and dormitories.
+One of the few remaining remnants of the original quadrangle, the Carriage Arch is a four-sided patio that was used for outdoor activities of both work and pleasure.

-A kitchen, winery, and infirmary also shared the space.
 Today, these buildings are used as the mission's Retreat Center.

 Historic Cemetery